-- CLiF advisor Michele Tine has published new research showing that after a few minutes of aerobic exercise low-income kids score better on reading comprehension tests. … Continued
+Ahh, summer sun!
+We’re soaking up the vitamin D, smelling the peonies, mixing the lemonade, and planning weekend beach reads.
+Here are a few links that caught our eyes this week: CLiF advisor Michele Tine has published new research showing that after a few minutes of aerobic exercise low-income kids score better on reading comprehension tests. … Continued

+CLiF’s newest program, Year of the Book, provides more than $25,000 in literacy support, programs, and new books for six schools across New Hampshire and Vermont.
 One important part of Year of the Book is the mini-grants program.
-In each Year of the Book school, CLiF has offered $2,000 in funding for mini-grants for classroom projects that support literacy.
+In each Year of the Book school, CLiF has offered $2,000 in funding for mini-grants for classroom … Continued

 I once read that “having children is like letting your heart walk around outside of your body.”
 It’s true, and sending your child off to kindergarten is a tough day for most hearts.
 It requires a huge leap of faith.

 And having faith in your local public school is a tricky thing.
 On the one hand, it’s your community school.
 You and your friends and neighbors participate as families there, so there is often a feeling of local ownership (Go Cougars!).